 Alberta's Industrial Heartland is one of the world's most attractive locations for chemical, petrochemical, oil, and gas investment.
 It is also Canada's largest hydrocarbon processing region.
-The region's 40+ companies (click for 2014 Industry Guide), several being world scale, provide fuels, fertilizers, power, petrochemicals and more to provincial and global consumers.
+The region's 40+ companies, several being world scale, provide fuels, fertilizers, power, petrochemicals and more to provincial and global consumers.

 Board Members (Back row, then front row):

 Alberta's Industrial Heartland is guided by a non profit association of municipalities dedicated to sustainable eco-industrial development.
 Alberta's Industrial Heartland Association (AIHA) was created in 1998 by the municipalities who each had land within the geographic area of Alberta's Industrial Heartland.